kelby/rails-beginner-s-guide/rails/engine.md

 ## Using Engine's routes outside Engine

-Since you can now mount an engine inside application's routes, you do not have direct access to +Engine+'s `url_helpers` inside +Application+.
+Since you can now mount an engine inside application's routes, you do not have direct access to `Engine`'s `url_helpers` inside `Application`.
 When you mount an engine in an application's routes, a special helper is created to allow you to do that.
 Consider such a scenario:

 ```
 # config/routes.rb
 Rails.application.routes.draw do
   mount MyEngine::Engine => "/my_engine", as: "my_engine"
   get "/foo" => "foo#index"
 end
 ```

 Now, you can use the `my_engine` helper inside your application:

 ```
 class FooController < ApplicationController
   def index
     my_engine.root_url # => /my_engine/
   end
 end
 ```

 There is also a `main_app` helper that gives you access to application's routes inside Engine: